Sir Lucious Left Foot: The Son of Chico Dusty: Rankings

 The album appeared on numerous critics' and publications' year-end top albums lists.
 Chris Yuscavage of Vibe ranked it number eight on his list of the 10 Best Albums of 2010.
-Paste ranked it number 37 on its 50 Best Albums of 2010 list, calling it "a massive, ambitious album shot through with knee-knocking beats and deft lyrical touches from Outkast’s swagger champion...
+Paste ranked it number 37 on its 50 Best Albums of 2010 list, calling it "a massive, ambitious album shot through with knee-knocking beats and deft lyrical touches from Outkast's swagger champion...
 [B]oth a trove of pop jams and a profound piece of artistic experimentation".
-Nitsuh Abebe of New York named it the second best album of 2010 and called it "as forward-thinking as it was charming".
+Nitsuh Abebe of New York named it the fourth best album of 2010 and called it "as forward-thinking as it was charming".
 The A.V.
 Club ranked it number seven, NME ranked it number 38, PopMatters ranked it number 10, The Guardian ranked it number 27, The Wire ranked it number 15, and Spin ranked it number 13.
 Rolling Stone placed it at number 21 on its year-end albums list and called it "a nasty, future-funk odyssey, done the way George Clinton used to do it: stretched-out grooves, cavernous bass boom, gutbucket guitar and thick electro thump, all held together by Big Boi's whiplash rhymes and pimper-than-thou style".

 Time ranked the album number nine, with the publication's Claire Suddath writing that "It's an amalgam of beats, chants and raps mixed together with exacting precision.
 Big Boi deftly jumps between musical styles [...] and his raps come so fast, he seems to never pause for breath".
-Pitchfork Media named it the fourth best album of 2010 and stated "[T]he sound of Sir Lucious Left Foot is an exercise in recognizing traditions and pushing them miles ahead.
+Pitchfork named it the fourth best album of 2010 and stated "[T]he sound of Sir Lucious Left Foot is an exercise in recognizing traditions and pushing them miles ahead.
 Big Boi crowns it all with a lyrical acumen so detailed and charismatic—acting as benevolent hustler, knuckle-dusting elder statesman, trickster smartass and street-level philosopher".
-It was voted the sixth-best album in The Village Voices Pazz & Jop critics' poll for 2010, while 11 songs from the album were included in the poll's singles list, including "Shutterbugg" (number seven), "Shine Blockas" (number 95), and "Follow Us" (number 316).
-In 2014, the album was named the 79th best album of the decade "so far" in a list by Pitchfork Media.
+It was voted the sixth-best album in The Village Voices Pazz & Jop critics' poll for 2010, while 11 songs from the album were included in the poll's singles list, including "Shutterbugg" (number 7), "Shine Blockas" (number 95), and "Follow Us" (number 316).
+In 2014, the album was named the 79th best album of the decade "so far" in a list by Pitchfork.